tsvikas/vibes/src/vibes/resources/prompt.md

 Please analyze the provided information and generate a clear, concise commit message.

 # Input Information
+Please consider this diff and the context when you create the commit message.

 ## git diff
 ```
 {git_diff}